Gel-Infused Memory Foam

 It’s a crazy thing most people don’t realize until they leave the heat off in their home to go on a trip when it’s cold outside or have a memory foam mattress in an RV.

-If it starts to get close or below freezing the moisture in the memory foam mattress will start to freeze up and it will feel like you are sleeping on a rock.
+If it gets close or below freezing, the moisture in the memory foam mattress will freeze up and it will feel like sleeping on a rock.

-One way to avoid this is to start heating your home a few hours before bedtime or keep your RV somewhat warm at night.
+One way to avoid this is to heat your home a few hours before bedtime or keep your RV somewhat warm at night.